Lead: On Earth

 Lead is classified as a chalcophile under the Goldschmidt classification, meaning it is generally found combined with sulfur.
 It rarely occurs in its native, metallic form.
 Many lead minerals are relatively light and, over the course of the Earth's history, have remained in the crust instead of sinking deeper into the Earth's interior.
 This accounts for lead's relatively high crustal abundance of 14 ppm; it is the 36th most abundant element in the crust.
 (Note: Elemental abundance figures are estimates and their details may vary from source to source.)

 The main lead-bearing mineral is galena (PbS), which is mostly found with zinc ores.
 Most other lead minerals are related to galena in some way; boulangerite, Pb_{5}Sb_{4}S_{11}, is a mixed sulfide derived from galena; anglesite, PbSO_{4}, is a product of galena oxidation; and cerussite or white lead ore, PbCO_{3}, is a decomposition product of galena.
-Arsenic, tin, antimony, silver, gold, copper, bismuth are common impurities in lead minerals.
+Arsenic, tin, antimony, silver, gold, copper, and bismuth are common impurities in lead minerals.

 Lead is a fairly common element in the Earth's crust for its high atomic number (82).
 Most elements of atomic number greater than 40 are less abundant.

 World lead resources exceed two billion tons.
 Significant deposits are located in Australia, China, Ireland, Mexico, Peru, Portugal, Russia, United States.
 Global reserves—resources that are economically feasible to extract—totaled 88 million tons in 2016, of which Australia had 35 million, China 17 million, Russia 6.4 million.

 Typical background concentrations of lead do not exceed 0.1 μg/m^{3} in the atmosphere; 100 mg/kg in soil; 4 mg/kg in vegetation, 5 μg/L in fresh water and seawater.